NextronSystems/thor-manual/usage/other-topics.rst

 message that automatically receives a score of 75 (see :ref:`chapter 13.3.3 Default Scores <usage/other-topics:Default Scores>`).

-The filename IOCs would both match on the string in the "checkFilename()" sub-check and both score would be summed up to a total score of 40 (70 + (-30) = 40), which would generate a "Notice".
+The filename IOCs would both match on the string in the "checkFilename()" sub-check and both scores would be summed up to a total score of 40 (70 + (-30) = 40), which would generate a "Notice".

 Action on Match